 The Mahalanobis International Award is sponsored by the Ministry of Statistics and Programme Implementation of the Government of India.
-The award recognizes an individual for lifetime achievements in statistics in a developing country or region.
+The award recognizes an individual for lifetime achievements in statistics in a low and middle income country or region.
 It is expected that the award will have the potential to attract, inspire and motivate statisticians across the developing world to increase the quantity and improve the quality of their contributions to the cause of promotion and development of statistics and its applications.
 The award is presented biennially during the ISI World Statistics Congress.

 The achievements of the candidate will be considered under three main criteria and reflecting the spirit of Mahalanobis’s lifetime work:

-- Academic leadership for developing countries;
+- Academic leadership for low and middle income countries/regions;

-- Inspiration and capacity-building within developing countries.
+- Inspiration and capacity-building within low and middle income countries/regions.

 Some examples of contributions are: